deandevl/MultiTableComp/README.md

 **multi-table-comp** is a Vue.js (>= 2.5) web component that displays multiple sub tables of data from a single parent table.
 The contents of a sub table is expanded/contracted by displaying/hiding the associated rows in the parent table.

-**multi-table-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework.
-The dependency  can be installed via [npm install](https://docs.npmjs.com/cli/install.html "npm install") with the included `package.json` file.
-Three [webpack](https://webpack.js.org/concepts/) npm scripts are included for building  development, production, or hot recompile/execute of the demo.   `build-dev` and `build-prod` scripts produce  a `dist` folder containing the `index.html`.
-The size of the `main.js` bundle using `build-prod` is 14 KiB along with calling a CDN for incorporating the Vue framework.
+ **multi-table-comp** can be installed via with the included `package.json` file for a local installation via the [npm install](https://docs.npmjs.com/cli/install.html "npm install") command.  **multi-table-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework.
+A demo folder is provided that used [Parcel](https://parceljs.org/) together with its associated `package.json` file to bundle together  **multi-table-comp** along with its [vue.js](https://vuejs.org/ "Vue.js") dependency for a simple application.
+Further details are provided below for running the demo.

 ## Props